qrvey/partner-portal/docs/data-router/Transforms/data-rule-flat-array.md

 ]
 ```

-And you want to flatten the array 'countries', for this case you can use the data rule flatArray for do it.
+And you want to flatten the array 'countries', for this case you can use the data transform function _flatArray_ to do it.
-First, you should create two new metadata a child and other parent, example:
+To do this you need to create a child metadata index to hold the child data items, and refer to that in the parent metadata index.

+For example:

 ```
 // child metadata